Opelika Alimony Attorney

 One of the most stressful aspects of a divorce is the financial implications.
 After a marriage dissolves, divorcees often have a hard time making ends meet on their own.
 This is especially true if one spouse earned all or the majority of income during the marriage, while the other stayed at home all or most of the time to raise the kids.
 When there is a major income disparity between divorcing spouses, alimony (commonly referred to as spousal maintenance,spousal support, or spousal allowance) is often awarded to help bridge the financial gap.

 Alimony is not awarded in all divorce cases, however.
 There are various factors that the court considers, and the decision whether to award spousal maintenance, how much to award, and for what length of time often comes down to the persuasiveness of the arguments made by the spouses’ legal counsels.
-At Alsobrook Jackson, Attorneys at Law, we have extensive experience representing clients for divorce and other family legal matters in Alabama.
+At Alsobrook Law Group, we have extensive experience representing clients for divorce and other family legal matters in Alabama.
 We understand the importance of alimony during a divorce case, and we put our experience to work to advocate forcefully for our clients’ rights and interests.

 Types of Spousal Support Available in Alabama